Introduction

 Screen readers

 You can navigate the accessible areas of the learner experience (listed in the Introduction of this article) and interact with it via a screen reader.
-We test our interface with NVDA and JAWS on Microsoft Windows, Chrome and Mozilla Firefox.
+We test our interface with NVDA and JAWS on Microsoft Windows, Chrome, and Mozilla Firefox.

 Keyboard navigation

-You can navigate the accessible areas of the learner experience (listed in the Introduction of this article) with ease using a keyboard.
 The keyboard navigation is enabled by default on Windows computers, as well as on Google Chrome with any operating system, but it must be enabled manually when using Safari and Mozilla browsers on macOS.
 Here is how to enable it:

 Safari